appcues/recruiting-ui/README.md

 We are excited to see how you build frontend software, but we understand you're probably pretty busy.
-Instead of asking you to develop something from scratch, please spend a reasonable amount of time—hours, not days—refactoring some of the code in this application.
+Instead of asking you to develop something from scratch, please spend 4-6 hours refactoring some of the code in this application.
 Just make it better, in any way that you see fit.
 See details on [how we evaluate your submission](#how-we-evaluate-this-project) below.
 Our goal is to see how you improve existing code that you haven't encountered before.